Mark Anspach

 He has also written or edited a number of books in French, including À charge de revanche: Figures élémentaires de la réciprocité, which was translated in Italy, Brazil, and Japan.
 Altogether, his books and shorter writings have appeared in nine languages.

 Mark first studied social theory at Harvard, where he served as Political Editor of The Harvard Crimson.
-He went on to earn a PhD in French from Stanford and a doctorate in anthropology from the School for Advanced Studies in the Social Sciences in Paris.
-He has most recently been affiliated with the LIAS research team at the Marcel Mauss Institute in Paris.
+He went on to earn a PhD in French from Stanford and a doctorate in anthropology from the École des Hautes Études en Sciences Sociales in Paris.
+After many years as a research scholar at the Centre de Recherche en Épistémologie Appliquée (CREA), Mark was most recently affiliated with the LIAS research team at the Marcel Mauss Institute in Paris.